sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 | Revoked CA Certificate | ALARM | CRITICAL | The CA certificate has been revoked |
 | CDP connection failed | EVENT | WARNING | Failed to connect and download from CDP server |

+*Notes:*
+  - The certificate expiration alarms will be rechecked when a new certificate is installed and cleared if the condition is resolved by the new certificate.
-Also, the CA server mode will automatically generate a CA certificate to be used to sign other certificates.
+  - The CA server mode will automatically generate a CA certificate to be used to sign other certificates.
 This CA certificate will be rotated automatically and so sysmonitor.py will periodically check and rotate the CA certificate as needed.
+  - Alarms for invalid certificates will only be raised on certificates that are currently in use.
+If you attempt to use an expired certificate, it will be rejected during configuration validation instead.

 ### 1.3.6 Directory Structure